Wedding at the Sunken Garden Saint Paul Minnesota

 What may surprise you is that you can rent The Sunken Garden Gallery of the Marjorie McNeely Conservatory as an event space.
 For planning a wedding, that place is a blast!
 It offers a breathtaking backdrop, romantic, magnificent, with lush pants, that will please your guests and any professional wedding photographer!

+As a wedding photographer in Minneapolis and The Twin Cities, I have captured all kind of ceremony with my camera.
+Nevertheless some locations are highly superior to other ones.
 I am always delighted to create a documentary for couples tying the knot at the Conservatory!
-I am like a child in a playground.
-The venue inspires a lot of photo ideas (it’s like shooting a fairytale editorial story).
-What’s more the glass house offers a lot of natural light whatever the weather is!
+I am like a child in a playground taking amazing portraits.
+Not only the venue inspires a lot of photo ideas (it’s like shooting a fairytale editorial story), but also this glass house offers a lot of natural light whatever the weather is!

 That said, two points need to be mentioned: first, the temperature and the moisture degree are pretty high (as you can expect); second, this event center will fit only intimate to small weddings.

-We took pictures of the wedding party and then started for the celebration.
+We took pictures of the wedding party and then started for the ritual.

 It was on live music (from the Harpist Serena O’Meara) that they walked down the aisle toward the altar.
-Justin’s aunt was the officiant.
-And even if the speeches were formal, they created a lot of emotional moments!
-I gladly captured them.
-After the wedding ceremony, the guests lined up outside on the Entrance of Marjorie McNeely Conservatory, on the stair case, and blew bubbles on the happy newly married husband and wife.
+Justin’s aunt was the officiant (I always recommend choosing family members when they can be officiant).
+And even if the speeches were formal, they created a lot of emotional moments that I gladly captured.
+After the wedding ri, the guests lined up outside of the Entrance of Marjorie McNeely Conservatory, on the stair case, and blew bubbles on the happy newly married husband and wife.

 The bride and the groom turned a pub (the Cozy’s Pub) into a venue with the support of the manager.

-The evening was traditional, with a banquet.
-I enjoyed the emotional toasts, and a cake cutting.
+The evening was traditional, with a banquet, some emotional toasts, and a cake cutting.
 The cake itself was special with its surprising manga figurines!
 Once done, they took off some tables for their first dance.
-Then the party really started and the dance floor was full of guests.
+Before the bride and the groom dance together, the first start with a dance with their mothers.
+Then the party really started and the dancefloor was full of guests.

 All in all, even if it was a “simple destination wedding,” they managed to create a romantic wedding.
-For that, they decided on personalized wedding attire and invited all the best friends, close family in a fairytale place.
+For that, they decided on personalized wedding attire and invited all the best friends and close family in a fairytale place.
 The rest was just tears and genuine emotions.

 In other words, this was one of the typical weddings that I like to photograph!

-I hope they will cherish all these memories, with their children and grandchildren!
+I hope they will cherish all these photographs, with their children and grandchildren!